lightbend/kalix-trial-typescript-shoppingcart/README.md

 ### Kalix components
 Kalix components are building blocks used to abstract functionalities.<br>
-In this use case we are going to use Kalix component called `Entity`.<br>
+In this use case we are going to use a Kalix component called `Entity`.<br>
 ![Entity](images/e-commerce-kalix-component-entity.png)<br>
 Entity:
 - component for modeling of data and data business logic operations